rayleigh420/ExpressTS_GraphQL_ApolloServer_MongoDB_TypeScript/README.md

-# Config ExpressJS Server connect to MongoDB with TypeScript
+# Config ExpressJS Server connect to MongoDB and GraphQL with TypeScript and Apollo Server

 Config ExpressTS, use TypeScript language.
 Connect to MongoDB and use GraphQL with Apollo Server